TL;DR – How to Start Selling Online in China (2025)

 It must be taken into account that, unlike Tmall, not all e-commerce platforms in China offer the possibility of cross-border trade or internal trade (from China), so it may be a good option.

-Step 3: Choosing the Right Chinese E-Commerce Platform
+Step 3: Choosing the Right Chinese E-commerce Platform (Tmall, JD, Douyin & More)

 There is not a single suitable e-commerce platform in China, but you have to use those that are most appropriate for the sector where you are, for your target audience, and for the changes and needs of the market.